LifeGameStudio/Yazef/README.md

 This project is a fork of [Zenject](https://github.com/modesttree/zenject) / [Extenject](https://github.com/Mathijs-Bakker/Extenject) with the goal of being simpler and more lightweight

-## 2024 Update

-I am the original author of Zenject

-This is a slightly stripped down version, which means a number of features of Zenject have been removed, in an effort to make it simpler, less bloated, and more maintainable.
+This means a number of features of Zenject have been removed.
 If you have previously been using other Zenject versions then you will want to review these changes [here](#yazef-vs-zenject).

-Also - note that this library is not as performant as [VContainer](https://github.com/hadashiA/VContainer) or [Reflex](https://github.com/gustavopsantos/Reflex) so you porbably want to use one of those instead.
+Also - note that this library is not as performant as [VContainer](https://github.com/hadashiA/VContainer) or [Reflex](https://github.com/gustavopsantos/Reflex) so you probably want to use one of those instead.

 ## Table Of Contents